AnshRaj112/AnshRaj112/README.md

 # Ansh Raj

 ## Introduction
 Hello!
 I am Ansh Raj, a passionate and driven individual currently pursuing my studies at KIIT.
-I am a full stack web developer with a keen interest in learning and implementing new technologies.
+I am a full-stack web developer with a keen interest in learning and implementing new technologies.
 In addition to web development, I am also a prompt engineer, writer, and musician.

 ## Current Endeavors

 ### Full Stack Web Development
 As a full stack web developer, I have experience working with both front-end and back-end technologies.
 My skill set includes:
-- *Front-end*: HTML, CSS, JavaScript, React.js, Next.js
+- **Front-end**: HTML, CSS, JavaScript, React.js, Next.js
-- *Back-end*: Node.js, Express.js
+- **Back-end**: Node.js, Express.js
-- *Databases*: MongoDB, SQL
+- **Databases**: MongoDB, SQL

 ### Python Programming
 I am currently expanding my knowledge in Python, exploring its applications in web development, data science, and automation.
 Python is a versatile language that complements my existing skills and opens up new possibilities for development.